HiZollo/Games/README.md

 });
 ```
 - To host a game, you need to create an instance of the class first.
 Then sequentially call `initialize()`, `start()` and `conclude()`, and await them.
-- Passing either a `CommandInteraction` instance or a `Message` instance into `initialize()` works.
+- Passing either a `CommandInteraction` instance or a `Message` instance to `initialize()` works.
-- For different games, you should pass the corresponding options to the constructor.
+- For different games, you should pass corresponding options to the constructor.
 Those information are detailed in [this section](#Options).
 - You can, but not recommended to, let bots join the game, since the bot will not and cannot play the game for themselves.
- - We might create AI algorithm in the future.
 - **Player that joins multiple games in the same channel may cause problems, so it's recommended to block them off if they are trying to do so**.

 # Options